Carvykti

 Carvykti is a one-time infusion used to treat relapsed or refractory multiple myeloma (RRMM), starting as early as the first relapse.

 Carvykti is a type of immunotherapy called BCMA-targeted CAR-T cell therapy.
-In this treatment, your T cells (a type of immune cell) are collected and genetically modified to recognize and attack a protein called BCMA, found on multiple myeloma cells.
+In this treatment, T cells (a type of immune cell) are collected and genetically modified to recognize and attack the BCMA protein on multiple myeloma cells.
 These modified T cells are then multiplied in a lab and returned to your body as a personalized infusion.

 Carvykti (ciltacabtagene autoleucel) is used in adults with relapsed or refractory multiple myeloma who have received at least 1 prior line of therapy, including a proteasome inhibitor and an immunomodulatory agent, and are refractory to lenalidomide.